Wonder why Athens hosts a brew week? It started with a set of problems.

 It’s the perfect environment for Ohio Brew Week to continue, after 12 years of innovation, to set the bar higher and higher each summer and with seasonal events, including Oktoberfest in Athens.

 Ohio Brew Week 2017 included:

 - 45+ all-Ohio breweries

 - 200+ beers

-To keep up with us during Brew Week, make sure to like our page on Facebook, and follow us on Instagram and Twitter.
+Stay up to date with Ohio Brew Week events; like our page on Facebook, and follow us on Instagram and Twitter.
 Don’t forget to check back in on the site for event updates and beer info as it becomes available!

 Check out a 2008 video made in memory of Jon Sparhawk…featuring a very young-looking Brad Clark of Jackie O’s discussing how the “Sparbock” came to be.